2012 Volvo XC70

 The center stack is a thin panel, no more than two inches thick, with open space behind it.
 Most controls are placed here, with audio above climate and a display at the top, arranged in a neat, symmetrical pattern.
 The primary knobs are big and raised substantially from the surface, and the airflow controls are fashioned in an icon shaped like a seated person, so there's absolutely no confusion about directing air toward the face, feet or windshield.
 It's all clean and pleasing.
 Most significantly, measured by function and simplicity of operation, the XC70's various controls are better than most other luxury brands, particularly German brands.

-The navigation system is well worth the price of the Multimedia Package.
-The screen pops up vertically from the center of the dash, though it's canted forward at a strange angle.
+The navigation system screen pops up vertically from the center of the dash, though it's canted forward at a strange angle.
 The driver surfs through menus and makes choices with buttons on the back of the steering wheel spokes, almost where you'd expect paddle shifters for an automatic transmission.
 We think it's better than many other systems.
 The menus are no more difficult to learn, and they're managed without taking hands from the steering wheel and fishing for the controls.
 Passengers can control the system with a remote.
-The system was improved for 2010 with more user-friendly icons and more distinctive menus.
-For 2011, a rearview camera was added to this package.
+There's also a rearview camera.

-Cubby storage is decent, better than other Volvo models.
+Cubby storage is lacking in other Volvo models but a bit better in the XC70.
 The center console and glovebox hold quite a bit of stuff.
 The pockets behind the front seatbacks are handy and the cupholders work well.

 The rear seat is not the roomiest, given the apparent size of the vehicle it's in.
 We wouldn't recommend it to six-footers for a cross-country trip.
 There's enough room that someone 5-feet, 9 inches won't get claustrophobic or cramped riding in the back of the XC70 across town, however.
 And we think it would be fine for families until the kids are well into their teens.
 With the stereo upgrade, there are redundant audio controls and headphone jacks for rear passengers.